lotharthesavior/wt-do-child-theme/README.md

 WT Child Theme for the OceanWP WordPress theme.
 This theme adds useful functionalities for custom taxonomies to be displayed.

+Obs.: "vendors" and "node_modules" are included so this can be added as an usual theme for Wordpress.

 ### Usage
 By creating your own taxonomies, simply select the ones you want to see in after the title of your blog post or page.